 To use as a substitution for buttermilk in your recipe, simply mix equal parts almond milk and fresh-squeezed lemon juice and let it sit until it thickens slightly.

-With its tasty flavor, creamy texture, and easy preparation, almond milk with lemon juice is the perfect ingredient to elevate your favorite dishes.
+With its tasty flavor, creamy texture, and easy preparation, almond milk with lemon juice is the perfect ingredient to improve your favorite dishes.

 4 - Rice Milk with White Vinegar

-Rice milk with white vinegar is a surprisingly delicious combination.
+Rice milk with white vinegar is a surprisingly delicious combination - and when sticky rice is needed, check glutinous rice substitute suggestions for stickiness.

 The ingredients are simple and straightforward: just rice, water, and a small amount of white vinegar.